bookqaq/010-record-api/README.md

 # Before Reading

 Only github's README is the latest.
-Follow repo's instruction instead of one in package if possible.
+Follow repo's instruction instead of the one in package if possible.

 Until now（2024.08）, if you want to use the recording feature in game, a bunch of requirements are needed: